wp-plugins/editorial-calendar/readme.txt

 The calendar works with three types of post status: <code>draft</code>, <code>publish</code>, and <code>future</code>.
 If you move a <code>publish</code> post to a date after the current day it becomes a <code>future</code> post.
 If you drag a <code>future</code> post to a day before the current day it becomes a <code>draft</code> post.

+= Why do I have posts names [No Title]? =

+If you add a new post from the calendar it will get inserted as a draft.
+If you then cancel or just go backwards in your browser you'll be left with an empty post.
+They don't cause any problems.
+I would like to make this work better, but I'm waiting for a fix in a future version of WordPress.

 == Screenshots ==

 1. See all of your posts and when they'll be published.